parkinsons-toolkit/app-content/pages-content/managing-symptoms/balance-and-falls.md

 ### Physiotherapy & Occupational Therapy
 - You may be referred to a physiotherapist or occupational therapist.
 This will likely be if you are not being seen in a falls service.
 In some areas there are specialist teams for people with conditions like Parkinson’s.
-- See the _Who May be Involved_ page for more information about the different professional roles.
+- See the <a href="/learn/treatments-and-therapies/who-may-be-involved" class="internal-link">_Who May be Involved_</a> page for more information about the different professional roles.
 - They assess your walking and how you transfer between positions (like getting up from a chair).
 - They will aim to give you tailored strategies and exercises, to help your balance and reduce the risk of falls.
 - They will also consider your home environment.